 The Statue 4 Lady Rhondda Group is a group of local Newport women who have formed the MWW steering group to raise funds for a statue of Newport’s famous daughter, following our success to crowdfund a blue plaque for Lady Rhondda in 2015.
 We are all volunteers.

 We are determined to provide Newport with its first statue of a named woman.
-Our fundraising appeal has been badly hit by the pandemic and we are trying to reignite interest in the project as things begin, hopefully, to return to normal.
+Our fundraising appeal has been badly hit by the pandemic but we have now reignited interest in the project as things return to normal.
 In the meantime, our Newport group's chair, Julie Nicholas, has created a Girl Guiding badge to celebrate Monumental Women, to help raise funds for the statue and to inspire girls to get to know our heroines.

 1. What is the fundraising target?

-Our target is £75,000.00 to cover the planning, commissioning and installation costs of a statue.
-We have already secured £20,000 from the generous Welsh Government grant to Monumental Welsh Women and £5000 from the Waterloo Foundation, but we need to raise the remainder ourselves, through individual and organisational contributions.
+Our target is £80,000 to cover the planning, commissioning and installation costs of a statue.
+We have already secured £20,000 from the generous Welsh Government grant to Monumental Welsh Women and £5000 from the Waterloo Foundation.
+In total, the group have raised over £58,000 but we still need to raise approximately £25,000 through individual and organisational contributions.

-Three Artists have been selected and invited to submit a design for the statue based on a project-brief for a representational monument to Lady Rhondda.
+Three Artists were selected and invited to submit a design for the statue based on a project-brief for a representational monument to Lady Rhondda.
 The artist briefing day took place on the 23rd June and on September 12th the three artists presented their designs to a panel made up of members from the steering group, invited guests, including two representatives of Lady Rhondda's family and historian Professor Angela V John.
-News of the chosen artist will be released shortly.
-Updates will be made about the progress of the statue.
+Jane Robbins (www.janerobbinssculptor.co.uk) was selected to create the statue.

 3. Where will the statue be situated?

 Lady Rhondda’s home was at Llanwern House, and as such we think the location of a statue would be most fitting East of the River Usk.
-There are very few pieces of public art in East Newport and our preferred site is at the riverside of the Millennium footbridge but nothing has been settled yet and we are still looking for an appropriate site.
+There are very few pieces of public art in East Newport and our preferred site is at the riverside of the Millennium footbridge.

 4. How can you help?